2 killed and 10 wounded in Cedar Rapids nightclub shooting

-CEDAR RAPIDS, Iowa (AP) — Gunfire at a Cedar Rapids nightclub left two people dead and 10 wounded early Sunday, authorities said.
+CEDAR RAPIDS — Gunfire at a Cedar Rapids nightclub left two people dead and 10 wounded early Sunday, authorities said.

 Police said in a news release that the shooting happened shortly before 1:30 a.m. at the Taboo Nightclub and Lounge, and that officers who were patrolling downtown were able to respond quickly.